lareii/autopull/README.md

 go install github.com/lareii/autopull@latest
 ```

+You can add the tool to path for quick access. (optional)

 ### Set Webhook
 1. Choose a repository and click on the "Settings" tab at the top of the repository page.